John Lewis recovery plan to take two years longer

 It said its modernisation plans would "take precedence" over its staff bonus.

-The department store has faced tough competition in recent years on the High Street, resulted in a series of store closures, while its supermarket chain Waitrose has underperformed Tesco and Aldi as shoppers hunt for cheaper food due to the higher cost of living.
+The department store has faced tough competition in recent years on the High Street, resulting in a series of store closures, while its supermarket chain Waitrose has underperformed Tesco and Aldi as shoppers hunt for cheaper food due to the higher cost of living.

-For the first half of this year, Waitrose posted sales rise by 4%, but the supermarket said it was driven by prices for is goods jumping 9% and the actual amount of products sold had actually fallen.
+For the first half of this year, Waitrose saw the value of sales rise by 4%, but the supermarket said this was driven by prices for its goods jumping 9% and the actual amount of products sold had actually fallen.

+Customers at John Lewis department stores were spending "more on themselves", the company said, with its sales in its beauty and fashion departments up, partly driven by new brands including JoJo Maman Bébé and Le Specs.

+But the group said shoppers were being "more cautious" over buying technology products and so-called big ticket items for their homes.